learn-co-curriculum/phase-0-pac-3-what-is-a-test/README.md

 discover that the tests expect the value of `index.message` to include both `index.name` and `index.height`.

-OK Great.
+OK great.
 You now understand what the tests are saying.
 In the next lesson we are going to cover how to run them, and then you will solve the lab!

 ## Submitting the Code-Along